-The Device42 system is available for on premises installation or as a cloud-based service.
-An installation begins by logging an inventory of your equipment and backing up the configurations of each.
+The Device42 system is available for on-premises installation or as a cloud-based service.
+Installation begins by logging an inventory of your equipment and backing up the configurations of each.
 The monitor sweeps the network continuously to look out for changes in the settings of your network devices.
 The tracker not only logs all device settings, it records the firmware versions of each.
 It also covers the operating systems of your servers and all of the applications and software loaded onto them.

 The Device42 facilities are all locked off by authentication procedures.
 You can add new accounts for individual team members, so this tool would be great for middle-sized and large networks that are team-supported.